NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Why They'll Win It All

-Another team that didn't look amazing coming into the field but is looking a lot better now that we're inside the crucible.
+This is another team that didn't look amazing coming into the field but is looking a lot better now.

 For Michigan, there is a tangible reason for that.
 Charles Matthews notched a double-double (22 points and 10 rebounds) to lead No. 2 Michigan past No. 15 Montana 74-55.

-That has wider implications for the maize and blue, as this was Matthews' best showing by far since he injured his ankle in the final stages of the regular season.
-His presence brings much-needed scoring punch behind Jordan Poole and Ignas Brazdeikis, who themselves went for a combined 24 against the Grizzlies.
+That has wider implications for the Maize and Blue, as this was Matthews' best showing by far since he injured his ankle in the final stages of the regular season.
+His presence brings a much-needed scoring punch behind Jordan Poole and Ignas Brazdeikis, who themselves went for a combined 24 against the Grizzlies.

-The defensive side of the ball is automatic for this team.
+The defensive side of the ball is automatic.
 The Wolverines finished the regular season just a shade behind Texas Tech on KenPom's defensive rankings and held opponents to 58.6 points per game, second in the country behind Virginia.

 Why They'll Get Knocked Out

-Michigan is an outsider in this inner circle, and their 35 percent three-point shooting this season is enough to keep the believers away.
+Michigan is an outsider in this inner circle, and its 35 percent three-point shooting this season is enough to keep believers away.

-Even more so, however, is the fact that it would have to beat Michigan State to get to the Final Four.
-That's something it has yet to do this season, dropping all three contests to the Spartans including the Big 10 tournament final.

 3. North Carolina Tar Heels